TiX-measurements/tix-deploy/README.md

 # API admin user credentials
 TIX_API_ADMIN_USERNAME=<user>
 TIX_API_ADMIN_PASSWORD=<pass>

+# this is the secret used by Google's ReCAPTCHA service.
+If you change this key you'll also
+# have to change the corresponding client key `tix-web` and `tix-app`
 RECAPTCHA_SECRET_KEY=<secret-key>

 # port in the host where the frontend is served.
 For local deployments